hardaker/pcap-parallel/README.md

   help.
 - It can handle compressed files (gzip, bz2, and xz) assuming you have the needed decompression modules installed.
+- It returns a list of `Future` objects, so make sure to call `.result()` on each item in the list in order to ensure you get the actual results from your callback.
+- Because the results are run within a separate process, the contents to return from each callback should be pickleable.

 # Installation

     pip install pcap-parallel

 # Usage

+The following example uses the `dpkt` module to count all the source IP addresses seen in a PCAP file and display the results.
+Note that this is not super intensive processing, but at least demonstrates how the module should work.

 ``` python
 import dpkt